 - For patients who are receiving end-of-life care (one visitor per patient)

 - For birthing partners in maternity units (one birthing partner per woman in labour)

 - For parents or legal guardians in the children’s unit (one parent or legal guardian)

-- For parents in the neonatal unit (two parents)
+- For parents in the neonatal unit, see department for details

 - a high temperature – you feel hot to touch on your chest or back